UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson07/assignment/README.md

 and then joins them after.
 That part of the assignment took like 20-30 minutes.

-Then came some heavy refactoring, abstraction, and redesign of the functions, including introducing a Settings class to allow for easily changing the name of the database you're connecting to.
-Further, I came up with what I believe to be a better way for my main function to handle a large number of command line arguments, replacing my numerous if's with a loop and a list.
+Then came some heavy refactoring, abstraction, and redesign of the functions, including adding settings to allow for easily changing the name of the database you're connecting to.
+Further, I came up with what I believe to be a better way for my main function to handle a large number of command line arguments, replacing my numerous if's with a list and some FP.
 Also made good use of map, filter, and lambda in some locations.

 Included is a test suite that gives full coverage of the database_operations